ikhvorost/KeyValueCoding/README.md

 ### Functions

-In additional there are also API functions to set and get values of properties without adopting `KeyValueCoding` protocol:
+In additional you can use API functions to set and get values of any properties **without adopting** `KeyValueCoding` protocol at all:

 ``` swift
 struct Song {